Iamswart/risevest/README.md

-# Risevest Online Blog
+# Risevest Blog

 ## Overview

-Risevest Online Blog is a web application for managing post, comments and users for an online bookstore.
+Risevest Online Blog is a web application for managing post, comments and users for a blog.

 ## Table of Contents